-Amex recently revamped the American Express® Gold Card, leaving many consumers wondering how the card compares to other popular premium cards, like the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve®.
-All three cards offer fantastic benefits, but we believe the American Express® Gold Card is the best card among the three for those who spend a large portion of their budgets at restaurants or at supermarkets.
-Regardless, the Chase cards are still worth exploring for some.
+However, we believe the American Express® Gold Card is the best card among the two for those who spend a large portion of their budgets at restaurants or at U.S. supermarkets.

-American Express® Gold Card vs Chase Sapphire Preferred® Card vs Chase Sapphire Reserve®: At a Glance
+American Express® Gold Card vs. Chase Sapphire Reserve®: at a glance

-While all three cards make for strong choices, it's best to apply for the card that most closely aligns with the categories where you spend the most money.
+While both cards make for strong choices, it's best to apply for the card that most closely aligns with the categories in which you spend the most money.
 Below, we highlight a couple of categories and list our favorite cards across each, along with a few considerations to keep in mind before applying.

 American Express® Gold Card

-We consider the American Express® Gold Card to be the better card for earning rewards on dining but more so because of its unique dining credit than its rewards rate.
-While the card packs an impressive 4% rewards rate at restaurants worldwide, it's actually outperformed by the Chase Sapphire Reserve® which has a 4.5% rewards rate on dining.
-However, we think the $120 annual dining credit makes up for that difference and takes the American Express® Gold Card over the top.
+We consider the American Express® Gold Card to be the better card for earning rewards on dining, though more so because of its unique dining credit than its rewards rate.

-This list of participating partners isn't long, but it features a few standouts, such as Grubhub and Seamless.
-If either of the two online food ordering services are available where you live, then you can shop through those portals to get access to a much more robust set of options.
+If either of the two online food ordering services (Grubhub or Seamless) are available where you live, you can shop through those portals to get access to a much more robust set of options.